Communication Situations at Work

 🔸 Example:

 An enterprise sales specialist wants to show her boss how much she works and how much she has contributed to the company’s goals, so she writes him an email about the work she has accomplished in the previous period.
-In response, she gets a commandment for her dedication and hard work.
+In response, she gets a commendation for her dedication and hard work.

 An email detailing employee accomplishments to the boss — image source: Clockify.me